Scott Boland: Domestic career

-Despite a strong start to the 2011/2012 season with Frankston-Peninsula, Boland wasn't called up to debut until Victoria's fourth Sheffield Shield game of the season, coming up against Western Australia, on 11 November 2011.
+Despite a strong start to the 2011/2012 season with Frankston-Peninsula, Boland was not called up to debut until Victoria's fourth Sheffield Shield game of the season, coming up against Western Australia, on 11 November 2011.
 In this game, he bowled 25 overs, taking a total of 2/92 across the two innings.
 Despite this modest return, he would play the next game, taking 4/87 for the match.
 He went on to make another appearance in the Sheffield Shield this season against South Australia, taking 3/89, finishing the season with 9 wickets at an average of 29.77.

 In the 2012/13 season, Boland was not a regular member of the Sheffield Shield or Ryobi Cup squad, playing in seven of Victoria's games across both formats.
 In the Sheffield Shield, he took a total of 6 wickets across 5 innings, at an average of 41.83.
 His best figures this season came against South Australia at Adelaide Oval, where he took 3/30 in the fourth innings.
 These efforts were in vain, however, as South Australia went on to win by just 1 wicket.
 Boland fared better in the Ryobi Cup, finishing with he took 9 wickets at 27.11 for the tournament, and career best List A figures of 5/63, in another close loss against South Australia.

 The 2013/14 season was much more productive for Boland, as he enjoyed an extended stay in Victoria's teams for both the Sheffield Shield and Ryobi Cup tournaments.
 Boland played 9 matches in the Shield this season, taking 19 wickets at an average of 37.73.
 He also took figures of 5/84 in loss against South Australia.
-It was in this season that Boland compiled his highest score in professional cricket, coming in as a nightwatchman for Victoria and scoring 51 of 212 deliveries.
+It was in this season that Boland compiled his highest score in professional cricket, coming in as a nightwatchman for Victoria and scoring 51 off 212 deliveries.

 The 2013/14 Ryobi Cup was somewhat of a breakthrough for Boland, he played 6 matches, taking 9 wickets at 33.33, and was Victoria's leading fast bowler during the tournament.
 His best figures of 3/42 came against New South Wales, his economical bowling crucial in restricting their total in a tight win.